The Virtuoso Between Tradition and Modernity

 When Marius Nitzbon begins to play, he fills the room within seconds with a unique atmosphere that keeps the audience mesmerized.
 Marius began learning to play the piano at the young age of seven.
 Influenced by the styles of classical pianists from past generations as well as contemporary composers, the native of Hamburg developed his own distinctive style over time.

-Today, Marius Nitzbon is an accomplished composer and producer who artistically expresses himself in various musical projects.
-Additionally, he is currently pursuing his studies in “Keyboard & Music Production” at the university in Münster.
+Today, Marius Nitzbon is a Berlin-based and accomplished composer and producer who artistically expresses himself in various musical projects.
+Additionally, he is currently finalizing his studies in “Keyboard & Music Production” at the university in Münster.

 During his high school years, Marius released his first solo piano work “Colours for the Blind” in 2018 and chose the musical path.
 After participating in the Popkurs in Hamburg in 2020, he was invited back the following year.
-With the experience he had already gained, he deepened his role as a producer in various music projects like his band KARRERA, the solo artist Muryel, and features with electronic projects such as Lynnic, ItsArius and MALIAN.
+With the experience he had already gained, he deepened his role as a producer in various music projects like his band KARRERA, features with electronic projects such as Lynnic, ItsArius and MALIAN) and co-productions with orbit.

 After the two years of Popkurs under strong pandemic restrictions, Marius managed to turn the situation into a musical opportunity.
 He approached his former school about recording at their familiar grand piano in the music room for several weeks.
 The resulting second studio album “Little Human” organically gained first international attention.
 In 2023 and 2024, Marius collaborated with neoclassical label Aemeralds on selected releases, including “Curriculum” and “Noire,” both accompanied by music videos featuring Marius playing piano in chosen natural settings.

 Nitzbon overflows with creativity and a drive to create.
 His encounter with internationally renowned piano builder David Klavins opened up new soundscapes for him.
 Supported by Klavins, Marius was able to record and produce new music on David’s unique and worldwide acclaimed instruments.
 In January 2025, Marius released “Ventspils Visit”, an EP featuring improvisations recorded on the world’s largest piano, including a fresh interpretation of “Dancing Drops”.
-This release serves as a preview of his third studio album “Birds are my Friends”, recorded over ten nights on Klavins’ special Una Corda pianos in Latvia.
-The album, comprising 15 new compositions with a distinct, harp-like sound characteristic of the single-stringed Una Corda piano, is set to release in March 2025, accompanied by both vinyl and CD editions.
+This release served as a preview of his third studio album “Birds are my Friends”, recorded over ten nights on Klavins’ special Una Corda pianos in Latvia.
+The album, comprising 15 new compositions with a distinct, harp-like sound characteristic of the single-stringed Una Corda piano, was released in March 2025, accompanied by both vinyl and CD editions.